Maggie Sawyer: Batman: No Man's Land

 In mid-2000s comics, Maggie transfers to Gotham City's police force as the head of the Major Crimes Unit, and is a significant character in the comic Gotham Central.
 The move has placed some strain on her relationship, since Toby did not follow her to Gotham.

 Following the events of Infinite Crisis, Harvey Bullock discovers corruption in the GCPD apparently all the way up to Commissioner Michael Akins.
 In the end, James Gordon returns to his former position as commissioner.
 Maggie Sawyer, however, does not appear to be involved and is still a Captain.

 52

 Maggie appeared in the series 52.

 In Week Three, she arrives to a scene to find the body of Alex Luthor.
 She calls in Steel to ID the body, when Lex Luthor comes in with the press and announces that Alex was the one responsible for all of Luthor's wrongdoings.

-In Week Twelve, Maggie yells at Montoya for busting up a cover for Intergang, closing all leads to the criminal group in Gotham City.
+In Week Twelve, Maggie yells at Renee Montoya for busting up a cover for Intergang, closing all leads to the criminal group in Gotham City.